Hudson Commodore: 1942

-For 1942, the cars received a facelift.
+For the 1942 model year, the cars received a facelift.
 This included concealed running boards, modestly enlarged front grilles, and external trim arrangements.
-Hudson offered an optional "Drive-Master" vacuum assisted clutch with a servo-operated transmission with three modes: "automatic" shifting and clutching, automated clutching only, or fully manual.
+Hudson offered an optional "Drive-Master" vacuum-assisted clutch with a servo-operated transmission with three modes: "automatic" shifting and clutching, automated clutching only, or fully manual.

 The firm promoted its economy over luxury during the shortened model year that ended in January 1942, as U.S. war production accelerated.

 Second generation

 1946

 Hudson began postwar automobile production on August 30, 1945.
 Body styles were trimmed to Sedan, Club Coupe, and Convertible.
 The designs were based on the 1942 models.
 There were minor cosmetic changes from the pre-war versions with one exception, the car's grille now had a concave center section.

 Hudson automobiles were more fully equipped than competitive makes, and all Hudson models received door armrests, twin air-horns, ashtrays, windshield wipers, stop lights, locking glove box, sealed beam headlights, and deep pile carpeting.
-Commodore and Commodore Customs added foam rubber seat cushions (Hudson was the first automaker to introduce foam seat cushions), door-step courtesy lights, rear armrest (sedans), and gold etched lettering on the dashboard panel.
+Commodore and Commodore Customs added foam rubber seat cushions (Hudson was the first automaker to introduce foam seat cushions), door-step courtesy lights, rear center armrest (sedans), and gold etched lettering on the dashboard panel.

 1947

+The priority was building cars following the war rather than introducing annual design changes for 1947 since Hudson was in the process of developing a completely new model.
 Production of the 1947 Hudson Commodore Eight increased to 12,593 from the previous year's 8,193.